CesiumCs/cockbot/README.md

 # girl cock inator

-behold perry the platypus, the fine ill do it for you inator
+its docker compose, copy the default to `docker-compose.yml` and put a discord token in and start the container and it works i hope